Some notable grounds for Divorce under the Hindu Marriage Act, 1955

 Indian judicial system is equipped with secular mind-set, and keeping in view the same into consideration, it has initiated proclamation of so many personal laws that are based on different religious beliefs.
 As far as the grounds for divorce in India is concerned, people belonging to different religions are governed under separate Acts when it comes to filing a petition for divorce in India.

-The Hindu Marriage Act 1955 states the following grounds for divorce:
+Section 13 of the Hindu Marriage Act, 1955 sets out the following grounds for divorce:

 Adultery